Updated: Apr 7

 I try to maintain my mental health and receive daily habits such as a healthy diet, yoga, mediation, self-hypnosis, and working on the things I am passionate about. "

-4. Any message that you want to give to the young people out there battling with mental health?
+4. Any message that you want to give to the young people out there battling mental health?

 "Don't be afraid to seek help.
 Help is out there and you deserve to get it.
 You deserve to live your best life and learn to become happy and in peace.
 But you have to do the work.
 You can't control what happens to you but you can control how you deal with it.
 Love y'all"